The Principles Find Fulfilling Work

 The goal is to be in a better situation 3, 6, 12, or 24 months from now.
 This long-term view will allow you to slowly but surely build a better life.
 And when you make a mistake, experience a roadblock, or just have an unproductive day, you won’t be demoralized.

 Choose a timeframe that best fits your goals and be realistic.
 If you have a lot going on in your personal life, it might take you longer than someone who has a lot of free time.
 For example, most people make the mistake of trying to update their resume all in one day.
-This is fine if your resume is mostly up to date, but most people haven’t dusted off their resume in years, which means there’s a lot of work to do.
+This is fine if your resume is mostly up to date, but most people haven’t dusted off their resume in years.
+Which means there’s a lot more than a day's work.

 "People overestimate what they can achieve in a year, and underestimate what they can achieve in three years."
 The same is true for what we think we can achieve in a day versus a week or a month.